L-X-T/fmr/labs/01_angular-essentials.md

     </p>
     </details>

-1. Nutzen Sie den injizierten _FlightService_ in der Methode _search_ zum Suchen nach Flügen.
+3. Use the injected _FlightService_ in the _search_ method to search for flights.

     <details>
     <summary>Show source</summary>